What does it mean to be a responsible AI practitioner: An ontology of roles and skills: Methodology

-The interviews were audio recorded on a voice recorder application with automatic transcription.
+The interviews were audio recorded and transcribed.
 The primary researcher checked and corrected the transcriptions manually afterwards.
-We analyzed the interviews deductively and inductively. \paragraph{Deductive Analysis} We applied the coding scheme derived from the job postings (\autoref{tab:JP_coding}) to the interview transcripts in order to further elaborate on the competency framework presented in \autoref{tab:framework}. \paragraph{Inductive Analysis} To capture the rich and nuanced details of the AI ethics roles the participants hold, we conducted a thematic analysis.
-We conducted a second set of coding to highlight the main themes that emerged from the interviews.
-The primary researcher developed a set of preliminary codes by analyzing half of the interviews.
-The coding scheme was refined by the primary researcher to include 10 main themes.
-This set of 10 thematic codes were used to re-code the entire set of fourteen interviews.
-No secondary researcher was involved in this process.
-Therefore, the coding scheme is representative of the primary researcher/interviewer's perspective of the main themes.
+The authors analyzed the interviews deductively and inductively.
+The lead author applied the coding scheme derived from the job postings (\autoref{tab:JP_coding}) to the interview transcripts.
+Furthermore, a reflexive thematic analysis ~\cite{Braun2006-rj} was done by the lead author to capture the rich and nuanced details that were not represented in the coding scheme for the job postings.
+The results from the reflexive analysis were used to contextualize and improve the coding scheme from the job postings.
+However, no new codes were added to the scheme considering the focus of the research objective addressed in this paper.
+The lead author presented the coding scheme to the full research team, including a student researcher who had independently reviewed the data to identify general trends.
+The coding scheme was iteratively revised and refined based on the feedback from the research team.